Why Every Arcade Needs a Technician

 Another important aspect for your technician is managing your parts and consumables.
 When a game is down, you want it up and running as quickly as possible.
 Overnight freight charges can add up quickly.
-And if a game goes down on a weekend, parts may not ship until Monday morning.
-That means games can be down for several days which is lost revenue for your business and unhappy customers.
+And if a game goes down on the weekend, parts may not ship until Monday morning.
+That means games can be down for several days, which is lost revenue for your business and unhappy customers.

 To keep your game room up and running, Betson offers different types of packages customized to the specific games at each location.
 We offer free freight and a 6-month return policy.
 Since your technician will be on-site every day, they’ll have a great understanding of the operations of the game room and what consumables or parts you might need frequently and can work with their parts rep to manage everything.

 Betson provides periodic reviews of your game room to analyze key information in order to optimize both profits and the customer experience in your location.
 The Betson Wellness program can help identify games with setting problems that technicians may be unaware of.
 In addition, you can make sure your game mix matches your customer base.

 If you’ve just hired a technician or they need some refresher work, Betson offers Betson Technical University.
 Our skilled, experienced in-house technicians conduct the training, sharing their knowledge, experience, and best practices.
 Topics discussed include game system overview, digital multi-meter, basic soldering/splicing techniques, game maintenance, card reader 101, troubleshooting, electric circuit theory, advanced troubleshooting, wiring schematics, computer repair, and basic LCD repair.
 Register for the next BTU class.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!

-Rob Zigmont is Vice President of Operations for Betson Enterprises where he oversees the service team and company initiatives like Betson Technical University.
+Rob Zigmont is Vice President of Operations for Betson Enterprises, overseeing the service team and company initiatives like Betson Technical University.